Basic Features of the

 alayavijnana (kun-gzhi rnam-shes, all-encompassing foundation consciousness, storehouse consciousness).

 Only Chittamatra Followers of Scripture assert eight types of primary consciousness.
 Chittamatra Followers of Logic assert only the first six.
-They do not assert disturbing awareness or alayavijnana.
+They do not assert deluded awareness or alayavijnana.

 Reflexive awareness accompanies every moment of any manner of cognition of an object.
 It itself is always nonconceptual, even when it accompanies a conceptual cognition of something.